krunalss/data_it_enterprises/README.md

 ## Streamlit Application
 To enhance user interaction, a Streamlit application is developed, enabling users to easily interact with the model and visualize the potential impact of changes in IT infrastructure.

+## Containerization with Docker
+SysForecast is containerized using Docker, ensuring that the application runs seamlessly in any environment.
+The Dockerfile in the repository outlines the steps to create the Docker image, which packages the application along with its dependencies.

+## CI/CD with GitHub Actions
+The project utilizes GitHub Actions for Continuous Integration and Continuous Deployment (CI/CD), automating the testing and deployment process.
+This ensures that every change made to the codebase is automatically tested and deployed to AWS, maintaining the reliability and stability of the application.

 ## Repository Structure
 Below is an outline of the key directories and files in this repository, and their purpose:
 - `artifacts/`: Contains the output files and data generated by the pipeline, including models, figures, and reports.
 - `config/`: Houses configuration files used throughout the project to maintain consistency in settings and parameters.
 - `data_it_entp/`: Core directory for the project's Python modules, including:
-  - `components/`: Contains the individual Python scripts for each stage of the pipeline:
+   -`components/`: Contains the individual Python scripts for each stage of the pipeline:
     - `data_ingestion.py`: Script for ingesting data into the system.
     - `data_transformation.py`: Handles the transformation of raw data for machine learning.
     - `data_validation.py`: Validates the data against predefined schemas.